Small Business Email Security Mistakes

 Failure to address the fundamentals first

-To provide effective security for your email, small businesses need to consider and understand the basics and take all the necessary steps to secure their network.
-In addition, companies should always keep their eyes open and respond appropriately if signs of potential threats appear or are suspected.
+To provide adequate email security, small businesses need to consider and understand the basics and take all the necessary steps to secure their network.
+In addition, companies should always keep their eyes open and respond appropriately if potential email threats appear.

 Relying on built-in Microsoft 365 email protection alone

-Suppose your business relies on Microsoft 365's integrated email protection, and you want to ensure your email is secure.
-In that case, you should invest in a reputable third-party supplementary email security solution.
+Suppose your business relies on Microsoft 365's integrated email protection and wants to ensure you have a secure email.
+In that case, you should invest in a reputable third-party supplementary email security software solution.

 Watch: Microsoft 365 Email Security Limitations You Should Know